PKU-ML/ISSLLib/README.md

 # Interpretable Self-Supervised Learning Library（ISSLlib)

-A Interpretable Self-Supervised Learning Library.
+An Interpretable Self-Supervised Learning Library.
 This repo collects the official implementations of works done by [Yisen Wang](https://yisenwang.github.io/) and his students.

 This repository includes a PyTorch implementation of the NeurIPS 2023 paper [Identifiable Contrastive Learning with Automatic Feature Importance Discovery](https://arxiv.org/abs/2310.18904)